Health in China: History

-Post-1949 history

-1949 - 1976
+Prior to the founding the PRC

+Estimates of infant mortality in the PRC put infant mortality as high as 250 deaths per 1,000 live births, often due to tetanus and sepsis.

+During the Republic of China era, western-style medicine was mostly not present in the Chinese countryside, although there was some western-style medicine available via missionary-run institutions.

+1949–1976

+The PRC government sought to improve the health of the people through a nationwide effort focused on preventive care and the incorporation of biomedicine via traditional Chinese medicine.

 An emphasis on public health and preventive treatment characterized health policy from the beginning of the 1950s.
-At that time the party began to mobilize the population to engage in mass "patriotic health campaigns" aimed at improving the low level of environmental sanitation and hygiene and attacking certain diseases.
+At that time, the Chinese Communist Party (CCP) began to mobilize the population to engage in mass "patriotic health campaigns" aimed at improving the low level of environmental sanitation and hygiene and attacking certain diseases.
 These public health measures contributed to a major decrease in mortality.

+Western-style medicine first made significant inroads in rural China via the PRC efforts to increase immunization by vaccinating people against smallpox, tuberculosis, and typhoid fever.

+In 1952, the Central Committee of the Chinese Communist Party began the Patriotic Health Campaign to mobilize millions of urban Chinese to clean up streets, catch vermin, and destroy insects.
+In rural areas, the campaign focused on toilet sanitation (including covering excrement pits), hand washing, and encouraging people not to drink unboiled water.

 In 1956, China began a public health campaign to eliminate schistosoma-carrying snails.
-Beginning in 1958, the "four pests" campaign sought to eliminate rats, sparrows, flies, and mosquitoes.
+Beginning in 1958, the "Four Pests campaign" sought to eliminate rats, sparrows, flies, and mosquitoes, which accounted for a nearly 20 percent drop in crop production, leading to the deaths of two million people.
 Particular efforts were devoted in the health campaigns to improving water quality through such measures as deep-well construction and human-waste treatment.
 Only in the larger cities had human waste been centrally disposed of.
 In the countryside, where "night soil" has always been collected and applied to the fields as fertilizer, it was a major source of disease.
 Since the 1950s, rudimentary treatments such as storage in pits, composting, and mixture with chemicals have been implemented.
 As a result of preventive efforts, such epidemic diseases as cholera, bubonic plague, typhoid fever, and scarlet fever have almost been eradicated.
 The mass mobilization approach proved particularly successful in the fight against syphilis, which was reportedly eliminated by the 1960s.
 The incidence of other infectious and parasitic diseases was reduced and controlled.